tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/Datasets.md

       ![Demo](./images/datasetcreate2.png)

-4. On the "Select schema" page, search for "Transactions Schema [your-assigned-number]" then select the schema you created in the schema exercise and click "Next".
+4. On the "Select schema" page, search for "Transactions Schema [your-assigned-number]" then select the schema and click "Next".

       ![Demo](./images/datasetschema.png)